nikhilraimalani-ai/IDAI104-2505788-NikhilRaimalani/README.md

 # 🚀 Rocket Launch Path Visualisation — Streamlit Web App

-A Year 1 Mathematics for AI project that turns real space mission data into an interactive dashboard.
-Built with Python and deployed on Streamlit Cloud.

----

 ## What it does

 This app lets you explore how different factors — fuel, payload weight, mission cost, crew size — connect to each other and to mission success.
 It also runs a physics-based rocket simulation using differential equations to model thrust, drag, and gravity over time.